 This also avoided additional injuries such as low blows and being pushed off the horse.

 According to some researchers, it is inherited out from cowls used by medieval priests in the eleventh century.
-These hoods were designed to keep them warm and dry while traversing great miles between monastery on foot.
+These hoods were designed to keep them warm and dry while traversing great miles between monasteries on foot.

 What is Quaff?

 Quaffing implies “to drink vigorously” or “in huge gulps.”
 It’s a word that means “to drink with gusto” or “to deplete (a cup) at one stroke.”
-Quaff can alternatively be defined as “a vigorous gulp of liquid” or “a drink.”
+Quaff can alternatively be defined as “a vigorous gulp of liquid” or “a drink.

 The term “quaff” goes back to The old Norse term kafja, meaning “to gulp down.”
 It was first used during the thirteenth century and is now in use ever since.